Please study the 10 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-The largest known public network in the world, connecting millions of computers around the world.
+the largest known public network in the world, connecting millions of computers around the world

 UK